Deep Support Vectors: Experiments

-\paragraph{DSVs Implicitly Meet Complementary Slackness} \jh{As we discussed in Sec.~\ref{sec:KKTcondition}, the principle of complementary slackness within the KKT conditions suggests that support vectors should be situated on the decision boundary.
-This aspect was not incorporated explicitly in our model due to computational costs and ambiguity.
-However, as indicated in Fig.~\ref{fig:lambda_entropy}, it appears that DSVs implicitly fulfill this condition.
-Notably, during the training process, we observe an increase in the entropy of DSV candidates.}
+\paragraph{DSVs meet SVM characteristics} \jh{As discussed in Section~\ref{sec:KKTcondition}, the principle of complementary slackness within the KKT conditions suggests that support vectors should be situated on the decision boundary, implying that support vectors typically exhibit high uncertainty from a probabilistic perspective, \ie they possess high entropy.
+While DeepKKT does not explicitly incorporate the \nj{complementary} slackness condition due to computational costs and ambiguity, \nj{Fig.~\ref{fig:lambda_entropy} suggests} that DSVs implicitly fulfill this condition; During the training process, we observe an increase in the entropy of DSV candidates, \nj{hinting that the generated DSVs are close to the decision boundary}.}

-\jh{From a probabilistic perspective, high entropy indicates greater uncertainty.
-This is a strong indicator that these samples are positioned near the decision boundary, as they are the ones for which the model is least certain about their classification.
-This aligns with the complementary slackness principle, which posits that support vectors play a crucial role in defining the decision boundary.}